tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 interpreter deoptimization is part of what makes JITs hard to understand and does not much help with compiling code ahead-of-time.

+And the other thing is, Numba doesn't exactly compile *Python*...

+## Dialects

-And Numba is great!
+Numba is great!
 The team put in a lot of hard work and solid engineering and built a compiler that produces very fast numerical code.
-But it doesn't exactly compile *Python*.
-It compiles a superficially similar language that is much less dynamic and is focused on numerics.
+It's possible to do this because Numba compiles a superficially similar language that is much less dynamic and is focused on numerics.
 For people who work with data analytics and machine learning, this is incredible!
 Unfortunately, it doesn't generalize to arbitrary Python code.

 This is also true of many other projects to optimize "Python" code, mostly in the context of CPython: